Virgin Voyages Fleet Expected To Unite At Sea In Early 2026

 All four Virgin Voyages Lady Ships are expected to unite at sea in early 2026 for a first-ever fleet moment.

 All four of Virgin Voyages’ sister ships — Scarlet Lady, Valiant Lady, Resilient Lady and Brilliant Lady — will unite in the Caribbean for the very first time, marking a defining moment for the brand as it continues to welcome more Sailors to experience its unique, adult-only take on travel at sea.
+This was originally covered by Travel Weekly here.

 The news was shared in a Virgin Voyages press release following Brilliant Lady’s launch event in Miami, which welcomed more than 2,000 guests including Virgin founder Sir Richard Branson.
 The newest ship in the fleet will spend the coming months sailing from Miami before transiting the Panama Canal to Los Angeles and later debuting in Alaska for summer 2026.